jayacotton/inettools-z80/README.md

 fifteen seconds, the time will be sixteen minutes before ten PM,
 Daylight Savings Time.
 The moon is waxing gibbous.

 timezone:  Tool for setting your time zone offset.
-You will need to compute the offset value by hand, since the code to find it is gynormass.
-But its not that hard.
-Just find your time zone and compute the  number of seconds from GMT.
-For me its GMT-7 or -25200 seconds.
-YMMV.
+You will need to know your ICOA time zone code.
+For me that is PDT in summer and PST in winter.
+Not all locals have 'daylight savings' time.

 To set,
-C>timezone -25200
+C>timezone PDT
-You set UTC -25200 seconds
+Your offset is UTC -25200 seconds PDT PACIFIC DAYLIGHT TIME

 Now you can check your timezone value by useing timezone without a time value.
 C>timezone
-Your offset is UTC-25200 seconds
+Your offset is UTC -25200 seconds PDT PACIFIC DAYLIGHT TIME

 uptime:  This reads the amount of time your RC2014 has been running since reboot.
 Its really a handy tool for testing the interrupt timer.
 But then so it timer.

 ntp: This program will get the date and time from an ntp server and set the RTC chip.
 This requires an RTC/RC2014 board.
-Currently kinda broken.
+Ntp's default nist server is time.google.com.
+If you want a different one, then you must type in the server http address.

+C>ntp
+Shift Register SPI Wiznet v1.0

 date: This reads the date and time from the RTC.
 This requires an RTC/RC2014 board.